exercism/go/concepts/errors/introduction.md

 }
 ```

-Return `nil` for the error when there are no errors during the function execution:
+Return `nil` for the error to signal that there were no errors during the function execution:

 ```go
 func Foo() (int, error) {